 CCSI Spark Spread

 Purchase: CCSI will enter a firm commitment to purchase a Spark Spread Option for $9.9 million, which is structured to simulate a minority equity interest in a 750 MW power project in the Southern California region.
-CCSI will pay for the Spark Spread Option according to the payment schedule provided as Attachment 2.
-This payment schedule is intended to match Enron’s schedule of non-refundable deposits in connection with the Pastoria equipment order.
 Refer to Attachment 1 for the terms and conditions of the Spark Spread Option

 On or before August 1, 2000, Enron shall repurchase from CCSI the Spark Spread Option, as described per Attachment 1 by either:

-Paying CCSI $10.1 million in cash or;
+Paying CCSI [$10.1] million in cash or;

-Terminating its the project development agreement with Tejon Ranch for the Pastoria project and its purchase contract for the turbines planned for the Pastoria project, and assigning to CCSI its rights received from GE, up to $10.1 million, for XONON Credits against the purchase of PGT-10’s, 7E gas turbines or 7FA gas turbines, in each case equal to the XONON Value for the particular turbine.
-To the extent CCSI holds unutilized XONON Credits and Enron subsequently enters purchase orders to acquire PGT-10s or 7Es equipped with XONON, Enron shall purchase from CCSI the XONON Credits for the subject turbines on a dollar for dollar basis and apply the XONON Credit against the equipment purchase price in an amount equal to the XONON Value for the particular turbine.
+If, due to one of the conditions identified in the project description above it becomes infeasible for Enron to utilize the subject gas turbines at the Pastoria Project and Enron terminates its purchase contract for the turbines planned for the Pastoria project, by paying CCSI [$0.2] million and assigning to CCSI its rights received from GE, up to $9.9 million, for XONON Credits against the purchase of PGT-10’s, 7E gas turbines or 7FA gas turbines, in each case equal to the XONON Value for the particular turbine.
+To the extent CCSI holds unutilized XONON Credits and Enron subsequently enters purchase orders to acquire 7FA’s, PGT-10’s or 7E’s equipped with XONON, Enron shall purchase from CCSI the XONON Credits for the subject turbines on a dollar for dollar basis and apply the XONON Credit against the equipment purchase price in an amount equal to the XONON Value for the particular turbine.

+If, prior to August 1, 2000 Enron seeks to sell its development interest in the Pastoria project, Enron shall repurchase from CCSI the Spark Spread Option under alternative 1 above.

 GE Purchase Order: GE is to agree as follows: